U.S.-Mexican Tariff Talks Continue As White House Meeting Ends Without A Deal

 On Wednesday, a group of seven former U.S. ambassadors to Mexico representing both Republican and Democratic administrations called on Trump to abandon the threats and "de-link trade and immigration."

-Carlos Pascual, who served as a U.S. ambassador to Mexico during the Obama administration and one of the authors, warned higher tariffs won't solve the immigration problem and will ultimately lead to higher costs for American consumers as well as lost jobs because of the damage done to U.S.-Mexico supply chains.
+Carlos Pascual, who served as a U.S. ambassador to Mexico during the Obama administration, warned higher tariffs won't solve the immigration problem and will ultimately lead to higher costs for American consumers as well as lost jobs because of the damage done to U.S.-Mexico supply chains.

 "The United States and Mexico have to work together in order to resolve a problem that fundamentally addresses the interest of both countries," Pascual said.
 "It can't be resolved unilaterally."